totocaster/metalsmith-tags/README.md

 ### Normalized characters

   Handle with care.
 This is to be seen rather as a fallback as it heavily depends on your 'slug' settings.
 If you use the standard setting provided in this readme (*rfc3986*), you should be good to go.
+Should fix [issue #48](https://github.com/totocaster/metalsmith-tags/issues/48).

 ## Pagination